MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 This project is a complete implementation of the classic **Connect Four** game using only **HTML, CSS, and JavaScript**, organized into multiple files for clarity and maintainability.
 The goal of the assignment was to create a fully functioning, visually appealing, responsive web application without using external libraries or frameworks.

 The application allows two players to compete locally on the same device, dropping tokens into a 7×6 grid until one achieves four connected discs in any direction (horizontal, vertical, or diagonal).
 The user interface is fully custom styled, responsive across devices, and includes interactive sound effects.
+We even would like to mention that we created a GitHub repository to work together: https://github.com/MaskedLlama04/Hypermedia-Project-Connect-Four-

 ##  Project Structure

+Firstly, we must say that we wanted to do it more "professionally" we could say.
+So, instead of just putting all the files of the project together, we actually tried to divide it in three parts.
+The main html and CSS files, then we have a folder for any kind of assets (in this case, the audio files), and then a folder dedicated to the js files that we ended up using.
+The structure basically ends up like this.
 ```
 connect4/
 │